swisschain/Lykke-HftApi-Docs/source/includes/_private-stream.md

 Get the current balance from the account.

 After subscribing you will get a data stream.
 The first packet in the stream will always be a complete snapshot with current balances.
-The following packages in the data stream will come after a assey balance change.
+The following packages in the data stream will come after a asset balance change.

 ### Request